rauchrob/puppet-kallithea/README.md

 ## Limitations

-This module has been developed been successfully tested using Kallithea v0.2.1 on the following operating systems:
+This module has been developed been successfully tested using Kallithea v0.2.1 and v0.2.2 on the following operating systems:

 * CentOS/RHEL 6 and 7
 * Debian 7